MrLixm/AgXc/ocio/README.md

 ## prerequisites

 - The config can be used with any DCC supporting OpenColorIO
-- The config is compatible with OCIO v2 and OCIO v1.
+- The config is compatible with OCIO v2 and OCIO v1 depending on its variant.

-Note the config has been tested and confirmed to work on:

-- RV (no exact version, tested q1 2022)
-- Katana (4.0)
-- Nuke (13)
-- C4D (2023) + Redshift (3.5.07)

-However, I do not guarantee it is perfectly working on OCIO v1 GPU engine (due to allocation vars mechanism being tricky to configure).
+I do not guarantee the config to perfectly works on OCIO v1 GPU engine (due to _allocation vars_ mechanism being tricky to configure).

 ## content